-Falls and injuries were recorded during the follow-up period using the ProFaNE fall definition of, "an unexpected event in which participants come to rest on the ground, floor, or other lower level".Falls and injuries were monitored using monthly, prepaid, preaddressed calendar postcards that were filled in daily by participants.
-Those reporting a fall were followed up by telephone to gather information about the fall and any injuries.
-This information included; date of fall, participant description of how the fall occurred, consequences and injuries (injuries coded by researcher as 0 =no injury, 1 = moderate injury, 2 = severe injury), and length of time before able to get up or help arrived (minutes).
-The participants' functional status after the fall was assessed with the use of three questions; "As a result of this fall, did you have any difficulty walking around your home?", "As a result of this fall, did you have any difficulty walking around outside or away from your home?", and "As a result of this fall, did you have any difficulty doing things around your home like cooking or cleaning?"(response set = could not do before the fall, could not do because of the fall, able to do but had more difficulty than before the fall, could do after the fall without difficulty).
-Participants who failed to complete the calendars were followed up by telephone.
+Falls and injuries were recorded during the follow-up period using the ProFaNE fall definition of, "an unexpected event in which participants come to rest on the ground, floor, or other lower level".
+15Falls and injuries were monitored using monthly, prepaid, preaddressed calendar postcards that were filled in daily by participants.
+An example of the information and style of the calendar postcards is shown in figure 1.
+Those reporting a fall were followed up by telephone to gather information about the fall and any injuries using Campbell's methods to sub-classify falls according to severity by using both injury outcomes (e.g. fractures, bruising, cuts, sprains) and healthcare utilization (e.g. hospital admission, medical assistance, physiotherapy)16 as recommended by Schwenk and colleagues.
+17 This information included; date of fall, participant description of how the fall occurred, consequences and injuries (injuries coded by researcher as 0 = no injury, 1 = moderate injury, 2 = severe injury, and length of time (minutes) before able to get up or help arrived (lie-time).
+The participants' functional status after the fall was assessed with the use of three questions; "As a result of this fall, did you have any difficulty walking around your home?", "As a result of this fall, did you have any difficulty walking around outside or away from your home?", and "As a result of this fall, did you have any difficulty doing things around your home like cooking or cleaning?" (response set = could not do before the fall, could not do because of the fall, able to do but had more difficulty than